-- Meet and review the USG Mentoring Agreement (If this is a traditional mentoring option).
+- Meet and review the USG Mentoring Agreement.
 Ensure it is submitted to Mentor Program Manager by end of meeting; - Develop at least 1-3 mentorship goals for this program and brainstorm strategies on how to achieve them; and - Complete the Hire U Career Readiness Survey to assess the student's level/skill for each of the 8 NACE Career Competencies.
 Spend time discussing and developing goals to master these competencies.
 Review the USG Calendar to identify workshops to act as Add-On to goals.

-- Schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support to review resume, cover letter, LinkedIn Profile; and/or - Complete the Gallup Strengths assessment through the Center for Strategic Partnerships.
+- Encourage your mentee to schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support to review resume, cover letter, LinkedIn Profile; and/or - Encourage your mentee to complete the Gallup Strengths assessment through the Macklin Center for Academic, Career, and Leadership Support.